 - Begin with an introduction that grabs the reader’s attention and introduces the topic.

 - Use a step-by-step sequence in logical order.

 - Choose specific (wow) words.

 - Wrap it up with a conclusion.

-The next day, Ms. Sneed taught while Mr. Grow observed.
+The next day, Ms. Sneed taught the ELA block while Mr. Grow observed.
 She guided their planning with a series of questions: